Q&A: The economic impact of suspending visas for international students

 Many people hold the view that immigrants today are slow to integrate into the U.S. economy and society.
 There is a nostalgic view that European immigrants assimilated into our economy and society more quickly than immigrants today.
 Our research suggests that this view is unwarranted.
 We find that despite the large changes in immigration policy and in the countries immigrants hail from (in the past immigrants came primarily from Europe; today they come primarily from Latin America and Asia), immigrants today integrate into the U.S. economy and society just as quickly as past immigrants.

-that uses Census data on millions of immigrants spanning more than 100 years of U.S. history, we find that immigrants today – no matter what country they come from – are no slower to move into the middle class than immigrants from 100 years ago.
+In a study that uses Census data on millions of immigrants spanning more than 100 years of U.S. history, we find that immigrants today – no matter what country they come from – are no slower to move into the middle class than immigrants from 100 years ago.
 In fact, both today and in the past, children of the poorest immigrants move up the economic ladder faster than their peers born in the U.S. If we limit immigration now, we’ll miss out on generations of academics, entrepreneurs and inventors.

-, we similarly find that immigrants today “assimilate” into the US society just as quickly as immigrants in the past.
+In another study, we similarly find that immigrants today “assimilate” into the US society just as quickly as immigrants in the past.

 Taken together, our research suggests that severely restricting immigration will have negative consequences and that it would be a mistake to design immigration policy based on the assumption that immigrants don’t integrate into the U.S. economy and society.